Yosef Tekoah: Biography

 He was the President of the Ben-Gurion University of the Negev from 1975 to 1981, following Moshe Prywes and succeeded by Shlomo Gazit.

 Historian Avi Shlaim stated that he "could always be relied on [by Israel and the IDF] to produce legal arguments to justify even the most outrageous Israeli actions," and that "in his view the basic function of Israeli diplomacy was to service the country's security needs."

 Tekoah died in 1991 in New York City after a heart attack.

-Tekoah knew fluent Hebrew, English, Russian, French, Portuguese, and Chinese.
+Tekoah spoke fluent Hebrew, English, Russian, French, Portuguese, and Chinese.